ybs294000/SalaryScope/README.md

 - Loan affordability calculations use standard EMI formulas and typical lender norms, but actual loan eligibility depends on credit profile and bank policies.
 - Model Hub pickle bundles (model.pkl) are deserialized using joblib.
 Only upload pickle files from sources you control entirely.
 ONNX bundles (model.onnx) do not carry this risk.
 - Model Hub predictions are only as reliable as the model and data used during training — the system does not validate model quality.
+- The AI Assistant is a supporting layer for explanation and drafting, not the source of salary prediction.
+It can make mistakes or produce incomplete wording and should be reviewed before use.
+- On Streamlit Cloud, the AI Assistant depends on a free Hugging Face Space backend, so response speed and availability may vary more than the rest of the application.

 ---